ocean0yohsuke/deepcontrol/README.md

 # deepcontrol

-A Haskell library that enables more deeper level style programming than the usual Control.xxx modules provide, especially for Applicative and Monad.
+A Haskell library that enables more deeper level style programming than the usual Control.xxx modules express, especially for Applicative and Monad.

 ## Examples